 We get it, if you’re growing your hair out it may seem counterproductive to trim your strands, but going too long without a haircut can actually do more harm than good.
 It’s important to get a trim every few months to get rid of split ends and keep your hair healthy.
 In the long run, this will lead to healthy hair growth which is ultimately what you’d want to achieve after all!

 How to Fix and Repair Dead Hair

-1. Trim dead ends
+1. Trim Dead Ends

 A quick trim is always a great way to revive your hair.
 If you notice that the ends of your hair are split and have a dry, straw-like texture, then it’s time to head to the salon and chop those tips off.
 You don’t have to cut all of your hair off; just an inch or two is enough to get rid of those dreaded splayed-out ends.
-However, if you’re feeling bold, a bob or pixie cut is a great way to get rid of all the damage and to start anew with a sexy and edgy style.
+However, if you’re feeling bold, a bob or pixie cut is a great way to get rid of all the damage and start fresh with a sexy and edgy style.

 As much as it kills you to do so, avoid your straighteners and heated curling wands as much as possible, or use them sparingly.
 Heated tools can damage and fry your hair, especially if you use them on a daily basis.
 Always use a heat protectant, such as TRESemmé Thermal Creations Heat Tamer Spray before exposure to heat tools.

-3. Avoid over-bleaching.
+3. Avoid Over-Bleaching

 Avoid overexposure to bleach, as doing so can really do a number on your strands’ health.
 Color-processing can damage your hair, and if your locks are already seriously weakened, hair dye and bleach can lead to breakage, and in severe cases, even irritation and burning of the scalp.
 Just sayin’.